 - For breathing difficulty: mechanical ventilation

-Listing for liver transplant is based on KING’s College Criteria
+Listing for a liver transplant is based on KING’s College Criteria